 The back of the "normal" guitar is flat.
-Along the fingerboard are complete gut frets tied round the neck.
+Along the fingerboard are complete gut frets tied around the neck.
 The bridge is similar to that of the lute, fixed on the table and with a typical decoration in form of a "moustache" on both sides.
 The strings were normally made of gut.
-From the 15th to the 18th century the sound hole appeared as a decorated rose, then it was open like at the modern guitar.
+From the 15th to the 18th century the soundhole appeared as a decorated rose, then it was open like at the modern guitar.

 The technique of plucking the strings individually was called "punteado" in Spain (in Italian: "pizzicato").
 Another technique is the strumming of chords by sweeping the hand back and forth over all the strings at once - the "rasgueado" (It. "battuto" or "battente"), providing a piece with a particular character.

-Although before the 1650s images of upper-class Dutch women were largely depicted with sober chastity, courtly conventions had begun to appeal to Dutch burgers afterwards and their austere black clothing and stiff lace collars gradually gave way to colorful silks and satins.
-This prosperous burger class, which had once known devastating wars and economic hardship, increasingly adopted the sumptuous, aristocratic tastes in architecture, interior decoration, clothing and art.
+Although before the 1650s images of upper-class Dutch women were represetned sober chastity, courtly conventions had begun to appeal to Dutch burgers in reaction to their former austere black clothing and stiff lace collars.
+This prosperous burgher class, which had once known devastating wars and economic hardship, increasingly adopted the sumptuous, aristocratic tastes in architecture, interior decoration, clothing and art.
 In 1673, Sir William Temple, an English statesman and essayist, remarked, "The old severe and frugal way of living is now almost out of date in Holland."

 For painters, the enhanced luminosity of silk and satin posed a unique set of technical problems and cannot be rendered in the same manner as the opaque wool, linen or stiff cotton fabrics.
 As a rule of thumb, since more light is reflected than absorbed by its shiny surface, the contrast between the illuminated parts and the shadowed surfaces is more accentuated.
-Modeling is less continuous and fraught with abrupt breaks in tone.
-The relative stiffness of satin creates mirror-like planes that reflect the colors that surround them which if rendered properly, are particularly charming.
-When competently depcited, these stuffs exert and almost magical power on even the most sophisticated viewer.
+Modeling is l fraught with abrupt breaks in tone.
+The relative stiffness of satin creates mirror-like planes that reflect the colors that surround them which, if rendered properly, are particularly charming.
+When competently depicted, these stuffs exert an almost magical power upon even the most sophisticated viewer.

-Among the many Dutch artist's who tackled the problem of painting silk and satin, Willem Duyster was one of the most successful (see detail above).
-Only a few years later, however, Gerard ter Borch had surpassed him and made the works of his hitherto proficient colleagues appear naïve by comparison.
-Ter Borch's ability to portray not only the optical qualities of satin but its physical substance earned him a huge reputation in the Netherlands which extended to Spanish court.
-With the assistance of his talented apprentices Ter Borch produced variations of his most popular paintings and in some cases the same satin gown was replicated verbatim.
-In order to keep up with demand for his work, his studio devised a way to mechanically transfer the drawings most successful satin gowns.
+Among the many Dutch artists who tackled the problem of painting silk and satin, Willem Duyster was one of the most successful.
+Only a few years later, however, Gerrit ter Borch surpassed him and made the works of his hitherto proficient colleagues appear naïve by comparison.
+Ter Borch's ability to portray not only the optical qualities of satin but its physical substance earned him a huge reputation in the Netherlands.
+With the assistance of his most talented apprentices, Ter Borch produced variations of his most popular compositions and in some cases, the same satin gown was replicated verbatim.
+In order to keep up with demand for his work, his studio devised a way to mechanically transfer the drawing of the most successful satin gowns.

 Art historian Robert Baldwin wrote that the Ter Borch's silk dresses functioned as "a decorous stand-in for the soft bodies concealed beneath" that simultaneously heighten and suppress male desire.
 "The extreme refinement of Ter Borch's beauty transformed the woman into a tantalizing prize dangled before masculine eyes and psyches.
 In court culture, the sublimation of desire went hand in hand with its exacerbation.
 Like late medieval and Renaissance courtly poems which competed to devise new extremes of male amorous torment, Ter Borch's paintings of beautiful maidens in silk dresses constructed a rhetorical female beauty maximizing the conflict between desire and decorum.
 That this new female beauty displayed a once-taboo courtly sensuality without violating burgher decorum made it all the more alluring."

 Traditional satin has a glossy and a dull side.
 While satin was once made exclusively of silk, it is now made with polyester, acetate, nylon, and rayon.
 The particular shine of satin is derived through its weave.
-Some weft or weave yarns are brought to the surface in a process called floating, which allows some of the yarn to reflect light, thus producing the shine and gloss.
+Some weft or weave yarns are brought to the surface in a process called floating, which allows some of the yarn to reflect light and produce shine and gloss.
 Sometimes satin was starched and ironed to give it more body.
 This procedure creates angular folds somewhat like those seen in Vermeer's Guitar Player.

-In the final years of activity, Vermeer's approach to painting technique abruptly veered from naturalism, with its soft transitions and blurred edges, towards a crisp abstraction.
+In the final years of activity, Vermeer's approach to painting technique abruptly veered from naturalism towards a crisp abstraction.

 Furthermore, the introduction of true lines along the contours' edges, which never appear in Vermeer's paintings, must be kept to a strict minimum.
 Willem Goeree wrote that "in natural life there are no lines to be seen only an end, or a certain stopping of the breadth and length of all physical things that on all sides seem to push past or against each other...so where color stops it indicates the described form, without lines."
 Although lines were used to differentiate two colors of the same chiaroscural value, they were inappropriate to define the boundary of forms because they destroy the sense of depth, one of the principal preoccupations of Dutch painting.